Summary of Anne-Wil's teaching experience, courses taught, teaching philosophy, and student feedback

 My teaching experience started when I was a student tutor at the University of Maastricht, from 1987-1991.
 Since then, I have held several more formal teaching positions as part of my academic appointments; see below for a complete overview.

 At Middlesex University my appointment does not include any direct teaching responsibilities beyond guest lectures on my areas of research expertise.
-However, I continue to mentor junior academic colleagues and also supervise various PhD students.
+However, I continue to mentor junior academic colleagues.
 In addition, I present seminars about academic publishing, research impact, and general academic career strategies.